Pink's theory of Hodge structures and the Hodge conjecture over function fields: sigma -bundles

 We now replace $\olM$ by $\olM(\mbox{$k\cdot\infty$})$ and thus the basis $\{e_i\}$ by $\{z^{-k}e_i\}$ and $x$ by $z^kx\in\BC\langle\frac{z}{\zeta}\rangle^n$.
 This shows that $f\in\olM\otimes\BC\langle\frac{z}{\zeta}\rangle$ and hence, the inclusion $\ul\CM'\into\ulM\otimes_{A_{\BC}}\CO(\dotFC_\BC)$ extends to an inclusion $\bar f\colon \olCM'\into\olM\otimes_{\CO_{C_\BC}}\CO_{\FC_\BC}$.
 By the rigid analytic GAGA principle (see L\"utkebohmert~\cite[Theorem~2.8]{Lubo}) for the projective curve $C_\BC$ there is an algebraic subsheaf $\olM'\into\olM$ over $C_\BC$ together with an isomorphism $\tau_{M'}\colon \sigma^\ast\olM'\isoto\olM'\bigl(\mu\cdot\infty-\mu\cdot\Var(J)\bigr)$ such that $\olCM'=\olM'\otimes_{\CO_{C_\BC}}\CO_{\FC_\BC}$ and $\tau_{\CM'}=\tau_{M'}\otimes\id$.
 In particular, $\ulM':=\bigl(\Gamma(\dotC_\BC,\olM'),\tau_{M'}\bigr)\subset\ulM$ is the desired $A$-sub-motive with $\ulHodge^1(\ulM')=\ulH'$.
 This proves Claim 1 and hence also Theorem~\ref{ThmHodgeConjecture}\ref{ThmHodgeConjectureC}.

 {\bfseries Proof of Theorem~\ref{ThmHodgeConjecture}\ref{ThmHodgeConjectureD}.} This follows directly from Theorem~\ref{ThmHodgeConjecture}\ref{ThmHodgeConjectureC}.

-We want to end this section by discussing which $Q$-Hodge-Pink structures come from mixed uniformizable $A$-motives.
+We want to end this section by discussing which $Q$-Hodge-Pink structures come from uniformizable mixed $A$-motives.
 We give a criterion in terms of $\sigma$-bundles and the polygons from Remarks~\ref{RemPolygons} and \ref{RemSigmaPolygon}.

-\forget{ \begin{proposition} Let $\ulH$ be a $Q$-Hodge-Pink structure. \begin{enumerate} \item The $\sigma$-bundle polygon and the weight polygon of $\ulH$ both lie above the Hodge polygon and all three polygons have the same endpoint. \item The weight polygon has a break point which lies both on the Hodge polygon and on the $\sigma$-bundle polygon if and only if the weight filtration of $\ulH\otimes_QQ_\infty$ splits at the corresponding weight. \end{enumerate} \end{proposition} }